-Adventist Health Simi Valley is pleased to share our Community Health Implementation Strategy.
+Adventist Health Simi Valley is pleased to share our 2022 Annual Report on our 2019 CHNA and CHIS.
 This follows the development of its 2019 Community Health Needs Assessment (CHNA) in accordance with requirements in the Affordable Care Act and IRS 990 Schedule H requirements and approved by the Adventist Health Board of Directors on October 17, 2019.